Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/select-drive-configurations.typ

   attendance: "Ajibola, Ishika, Eric, Emma",
 )

+After brainstorming different drive configurations, we had to pick one to begin building.
+This will be a very important decision as it will determine what we can build in the future.
+As such, we identified as much criteria as possible to make an accurate judgement.

 #nb_matrix_criteria[
   - Speed - The maximum speed of the drivetrain configuration.
   - Turning - The smoothness of the turns made with the drivetrain configuration.